Toner (printing): Health risks

 Muhle et al. (1991) reported that the responses to chronically inhaled copying toner, a plastic dust pigmented with carbon black, titanium dioxide and silica, were also similar qualitatively to titanium dioxide and diesel exhaust.

 Carbon black, one of the components of toner, is classified as "possibly carcinogenic" (Group 2B) by the IARC.

 As a fine powder, toner can remain suspended in the air for some period, and is considered to have health effects comparable to inert dust.
 It can be an irritant to people with respiratory conditions such as asthma or bronchitis.
 Following studies on bacteria in the 1970s that raised concerns about health effects resulting from pyrrole, a contaminant created during manufacture of the carbon black used in black toner, manufacturing processes were changed to eliminate pyrrole from the finished product.

 Research by the Queensland University of Technology has indicated that some laser printers emit submicrometer particles which have been associated in other environmental studies with respiratory diseases.

 A study at the University of Rostock has found that the microscopic particles in toner are carcinogenic, similar to asbestos.
 Several technicians who had been working with printers and copiers on a daily basis were observed for several years.
 They showed increased lung problems.
 This confirms previous research published in 2006.

-Research at Harvard University has shown that, during printing, metal-oxide nanoparticles (defined as 100 nanometres and smaller, hence 0.1 micrometres and smaller) are released into the air from toner-based laser printers and multifunction devices.
-These machines use toner particles that are on average 20 micrometres in overall diameter, but the surfaces of the toner particles themselves carry innumerable tiny metal-oxide nanoparticles.
-These ultra-small metal-oxide nanoparticles are highly bioactive and could cause harm to the lungs and also elsewhere in the body, given that particles 0.1 micrometres and smaller can cross biological membranes (including lung alveoli), thereby gaining access to all organs via blood circulation.
+Research at Harvard University has shown that, during printing, metal-oxide nanoparticles (defined as 0.1 μm and smaller) are released into the air from toner-based laser printers and multifunction devices.
+These machines use toner particles that are on average 20 μm in overall diameter, but the surfaces of the toner particles themselves carry innumerable tiny metal-oxide nanoparticles.
+These ultra-small metal-oxide nanoparticles are highly bioactive and could cause harm to the lungs and also elsewhere in the body, given that particles 0.1 μm and smaller can cross biological membranes (including lung alveoli), thereby gaining access to all organs via blood circulation.
 This remains an area of active research, with many knowledge gaps.